RTEMS/rtems-docs/eng/req/items.rst

 domain of the header file.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

+brief
+    The attribute value shall be an :ref:`SpecTypeInterfaceBriefDescription`.

 path
     The attribute value shall be a string.
 It shall be the path used to include the header file.
 For example :file:`rtems/confdefs.h`.